✦ Video source requirements

 ✦ Marking your video as 360

 After you initiate your upload, you have the ability to edit your video’s title, description, privacy, and other basic settings.
-You also have the option to mark your upload as 360 by checking the box next to “This video was recorded in 360”.
-After checking this box, you’ll be given the option to select monoscopic or stereoscopic (top/bottom layout) from the dropdown menu.
-Make sure to hit the "Save" button before you leave the upload page.
+You also have the option to mark your upload as 360 by visiting the Distribution > Subtitles tab of your video settings page.

 If you do not select a source type, we’ll automatically default to monoscopic.
 If you’ve already injected 360 metadata into your video file (using Premiere or another spatial media injector), our robots can detect this and select all the necessary options for you.